inet-framework/inet/showcases/wireless/crosstalk/doc/index.rst

 The networks contain four :ned:`AdhocHost`'s, named ``host1`` to ``host4``.
-The networks also contain an :ned:`Ipv4NetworkConfigurator` module, an :ned:`IntegratedVisualizer` module, and one or two radio medium modules.
+The networks also contain an :ned:`Ipv4NetworkConfigurator` module, an :ned:`IntegratedCanvasVisualizer` module, and one or two radio medium modules.
 The number and type of the radio medium modules vary in the networks for the different simulations.
 All hosts are within communication range of each other.